Looking to purchase some cryptocurrency, and wondering - what is Ethereum? Let's talk!

 These dApps could soon be competing with (or replacing) centralized apps, in industries like social media, e-commerce, email, and online banking.
 There are endless possibilities for building dApps on Ethereum’s blockchain.

 A Quick Recap

 Let’s quickly revisit the first part of that question we asked earlier: what is Ethereum?

 Put simply, we’ve learned that Ethereum is a blockchain that allows the user to build smart contracts and dApps — it has the potential to change the internet forever.

-Happy?
-Yes?
-Are you sure?
-Great!
-Without any further delay and having a pretty clear idea of what is Ethereum, let’s have a look at the second part of that question: how does Ethereum work?
+Without any further delay, and having a pretty clear idea of what is Ethereum, let’s have a look at the second part of that question: how does Ethereum work?

-A Little More Detail: What is Ether and How Does Ethereum Work?
+A Little More Detail: How Does Ethereum Work?

 If you want to get anything done on the system, you’ll need some Ether.
 Ether fuels the Ethereum system, and it’s often referred to as ‘gas’ for this reason.
 Each transaction on Ethereum needs a certain amount of ‘gas’ to get the job done.
 The bigger the job, the more gas you need.